asika32764/php-autolink/README.md

 # PHP Autolink Library

-A library to auto convert URLs to links in text.
+A library to auto convert URLs to links.

 ## Installation via Composer